2 Ways to Study Theology- Biblical and Systematic

 Systematic Theology

 If Biblical theology is the overall look of the cake, then systematics is the individual parts of the cake.
-Systematic theology looks at the different stories, books, writers and topics found in scripture.
-Using the cake analogy, a systematic look at the cake would look at what ingredients make up the frosting, cake, filling and decorations.
+Systematic theology looks at the different stories, books, writers, and topics found in scripture.
+Using the cake analogy, a systematic look at the cake would look at what ingredients make up the frosting, cake, filling, and decorations.
 Systematics is sometimes a deeper, detailed look at what is found in scripture.

 Systematics is typically what we think of when we think of doing a Bible study.
 Many Bible study books used in ministries focus on one book of the Bible and systematically go through that book.
 This approach allows you to see God's story of redemption on a personal level through those who lived in Biblical times.
 The personal stories are intertwined within scripture to show us how God loves his people.

 Systematic theology not only looks at individual stories, and doctrine but also looks at topics.
 An example of this would be the topic of marriage.
-In systematics, you would look at the many different scripture that address marriage and purity.
-Taking those various scriptures you can determine a systematic approach to what to the Bible says about marriage.
+In systematics, you would look at the many different scriptures that address marriage and purity.
+Taking those various scriptures you can determine a systematic approach to what the Bible says about marriage.

 Using Biblical and Systematics Together

-Now that we know the difference between Biblical and Systematic theology, lets talk about how they work together.
+Now that we know the difference between Biblical and Systematic theology, let’s talk about how they work together.
 Going back to the cake analogy, I think we can agree that although frosting is good by itself, it is much better when accompanied by the entire cake.
 Systematics is fine by itself but it is much better when taken into the context of Biblical theology and God's entire story.

 Systematic theology allows us to deeply dive into particular topics, or aspects of who God is, while Biblical theology allows us to keep the big picture in mind in light of the whole story.
 Sugar is a key ingredient of a cake, but without all the other ingredients it's just a single ingredient.
 Systematic and Biblical theology allow us to ask questions and learn about who God has revealed himself to be in his creation and in his word